-Certifications: USDA Organic Rainforest Alliance Certified
+Certifications: USDA Organic, Rainforest Alliance Certified

-Tasting Notes: Chocolate, Dark Honey
+Tasting Notes: Chocolate and Dark Honey

-Nepali farmers make this rich black tea incorporating the bud and first two leaves of the tea plant.
+Nepali farmers make this rich black tea by incorporating the bud and first two leaves of the tea plant.
 The abundance of golden tips give the tea its name and unique honey-chocolate sweetness.
-The teas are processed in Nepal's first cooperatively run factory Tinjure, named for the three hill communities that united to create these teas.
+The teas are processed in Nepal's first cooperatively run factory, Tinjure, named for the three hill communities that united to create these teas.